Device Insights documentation

 Xcode is Apple’s integrated development environment for mobile apps, used to build iOS apps and SDKs.

-Currently the Device Insights SDK is built using Apple Xcode version v9.2.
-This also means that the Host-Apps that integrate with the Device Insights SDK must also be built using Xcode v9.2.
+Currently the Device Insights SDK is built using Apple Xcode.
 This dependency is controlled by Apple’s iOS platform and it affects all iOS apps and SDKs.
 It is not specific to eBuilder's Device Insights SDK.

 API and Licence key